Created with Admarket’s flickrSLiDR.

 Copy and paste this code: world.narasnook.com:8900 into the empty box at the very top where it says "add new grid" and click apply on the right.
 Then click that miscellaneous tab (above the add new grid area) and make sure "enable lightshare" is checked.
 Click apply again, then click okay.
 You only have to supply this information once.
 The viewer will save these preferences for your future adventures.
 Now you're ready to go exploring.

 You should now see something like this.
-Enter your user name just the way you see mine entered in the picture.
+Enter your user name, just first and last name with a space between in the left box at bottom, the way you see mine entered.
 Then enter your password.
 Under "Start at" type: Greyville.
 Under "Log into Grid" click the down arrow and select NarasNook from the list.
 Then click the login button and wait for a whole new world to appear.

 At first things will look white, including you.